Macdonald Index From Refined Kontsevich-Soibelman Operator: Discussion

 The intriguing relation we have found between Macdonald index of a 4d $\CN=2$ SCFT and the trace of the modified KS operator raises a lot of interesting questions.
+The modified function $E_{q,T}(z)$ can be recognized as the Macdonald index of a half-hypermultiplet.
+This means that our prescription assigns a full hypermultiplet to the source nodes in case the BPS quiver does not have a source node with valency greater than 2 and to the sink nodes in case the BPS quiver has a source node with valency greater than 2.
+But the function $\widetilde{E}_{q,T}$ does not seem to be related to any superconformal multiplet.
+Perhaps a simplified model of BPS bound states in terms of ``halos'' \cite{Denef:2007vg,Gaiotto:2010be,Gaiotto:2010okc} could be useful in understanding the physical meaning of the function $\widetilde{E}_{q,T}$.
+Using bound state halos in terms of noninteracting bosons and fermions, \cite{Denef:2007vg} could prove some special cases of the KS wall crossing formula.
+Hence, it will be useful to understand (and possibly prove) the Cordova-Shao conjecture and our prescription in terms of halos.
 We list here some possible future directions.
-The first order problem is to perform more checks of our conjecture.
-Secondly, we would like to understand how the refined KS operator transforms under quiver mutations \cite{Cecotti:2010fi,Alim:2011ae}.
+(1) The first order problem is to perform more checks of our conjecture.
+(2) Secondly, we would like to understand how the refined KS operator transforms under quiver mutations \cite{Cecotti:2010fi,Alim:2011ae}.
 More generally, we would like to give a chamber independent prescription for the refined KS operator.
-Once we have a chamber independent prescription, our formulas for Argyres-Douglas theory gives strong evidence that the modified KS operator is a wall-crossing invariant. \\\\ \textbf{Acknowledgments.} The authors would like to thank Gregory Moore, Leonardo Rastelli and Anirudh Deb for comments on the draft and Ashoke Sen for some useful discussions on related topics.
+Once we have a chamber independent prescription, our formulae for Argyres-Douglas theories give strong evidence that the modified KS operator is a wall-crossing invariant.
+(3) Finally, we would like to interpret our prescription (and in particular the Cordova-Shao) conjecture in terms of BPS halos. \\\\ \textbf{Acknowledgments.} The authors would like to thank Gregory Moore, Leonardo Rastelli and Anirudh Deb for comments on the draft and Ashoke Sen for some useful discussions on related topics.
 R.K.S. would like to thank LITP, Stanford University for hospitality where this work began.
 The work of A.B. is supported by the US Department of Energy under grant DE-SC1019775.
 The work of R.K.S. is supported by the US Department of Energy under grant DE-SC0010008.